CS 70

 }

-The animated GIF below shows the code being compiled and run:
+The ASCII-cast below shows the program being compiled and run:

 Our code set a fixed size for the array (100 elements), so if our program tries to read more elements than that limit at runtime, it goes out of bounds, attempting to read memory outside the array.

-When our code tried to read 500 elements from its 100-element array, it caused a bus error because it corrupted the stack, which caused problems for the hidden system function that called main.
+When our code tried to read 500 elements from its 100-element array, it caused a segmentation fault because it corrupted the stack, which caused problems for the hidden system function that called main.

 When we tried to make our code read 50,000 elements from its 100-element array, the program not only overran the stack, but attempted to access memory outside the bounds of the memory it was given by the operating system, causing a segmentation fault error.